mariusavram91/python-remote-companies/companies/example.md

 ## How to apply for a job

 A link or description on how to apply for a job at your company.

+## Social Media links

+Links to the company's Social Media accounts where they can be followed.